 MEDIPLUS will be there for your family, even if something happens to you.
 If you die, your eligible spouse's MEDIPLUS coverage will continue at no cost until he or she remarries, reaches age 65 or becomes Medicare-eligible.

 Children can continue their MEDIPLUS protection premium-free for ten full years, or until they marry or reach age 21 (23 if a full-time student or 26 if enrolled in TRICARE Young Adult; or age 25 if a resident of Montana).
 Your family automatically qualifies for this additional benefit as long as you, your spouse and children are continuously covered by MEDIPLUS for at least six months before you die.

-This benefit is not available with the MEDIPLUS TRICARE Prime Plan, but would continue if your family moves from TRICARE Retired Reserve to TRICARE Select coverage for retirees.
+This benefit is not available with the MEDIPLUS TRICARE Prime Supplement Plan, but would continue if your family moves from the MEDIPLUS TRICARE Retired Reserve Supplement to the MEDIPLUS TRICARE Select Supplement coverage for retirees.

 |Type of Insurance:||MEDIPLUS TRICARE Retired Reserve Supplement|